Active-Animals/Website/docs/ontology/index.md

 The study of the mechanisms, development, evolution and function of behaviour is called [Ethology](https://doi.org/10.3389/fetho.2023.1270913).
 Behaviour classification is generally [a typological ordering system](https://doi.org/10.1046/j.1439-0469.2002.00211.x)[^1].
 In this project, we are attempting to tease out some order from the, "almost chaotic diversity,"  of behaviour, by classifying its mechanisms (the more observable component of ethology, such as *swimming*) and their functional-context (the tip of the function iceberg wherein context may allow reasonable inferences, such as *escaping*).

-On our [Scoping](scoping) page, you can find out more about our situation assessment, including the need for, and history of the project.
+On our [SCOPING](scoping) page, you can find out more about our situation assessment, including the need for, and history of the project.

 Having undergone a closed, primordial development phase, the AAO project is now open for Alpha testing and redesign.
 Those interested in animal behaviour, and who are willing to contribute directly, are invited to collaborate.
 [Sister projects](#what-about-observations-and-examples) are also being developed to test the use of labelling developed here, for annotating searchable repositories of animal behaviour records, most notably at [iNaturalist](https://www.inaturalist.org).
 Collaborators are also being sought, who are able to test and extend these sister projects to their own records in various repositories, such as [xeno-canto](https://xeno-canto.org).